kyleem20/fs-journal/quizzes/week02.md

 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter your answer in the space below -->
 ```
+Parameters are names used to define and create a function Arguments are the values run through a function when it is run
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter your answer in the space below -->
 ```
+Primitive: data that are stored on the stack.
+Reference: objects that are stored in the heap.
 ```